EICR Certificate Cost

 Ask your question

-PAT testing (portable appliance testing) is a process where electrical appliances are examined to ensure safety.
-It’s typically required for businesses and landlords to establish the safety of any used appliances.
+Portable Appliance Testing (PAT) is a process where electrical appliances are examined to ensure they are safe to use and is typically required for businesses and landlords to establish the safety of any used appliances.

 • A collection of assessment findings for each appliance tested